How the Fed Rate Cuts Impact Your Finances

 Traditional Savings Account

-Banks that offer traditional savings accounts typically don't offer much higher rates when the fed rate is high.
-As a result, your rate likely won't go down by much as the FOMC starts cutting rates.
+Banks that offer traditional savings accounts typically don't offer much higher rates when the Fed rate is high.
+As a result, your rate likely won't go down by much if the FOMC continues to cut rates.

 Banks that offer high-yield savings accounts offer annual percentage yields (APYs) that are much higher than what you can get with a traditional savings account.

-For context, the national average savings rate is 0.47% in February 2024, according to the Federal Deposit Insurance Corp.
+For context, the national average savings rate was 0.43% in December 2024, according to the Federal Deposit Insurance Corp.
 (FDIC).
-However, some of the best high-yield savings accounts are offering APYs exceeding 4% and even 5%.
+But some of the best high-yield savings accounts offered APYs exceeding 4% or even 4.5%.

-Because these accounts offer variable rates, however, you'll likely start to see your APY decline once the FOMC begins cutting its rate.
+Because these accounts offer variable rates, however, you may start to see your APY decline or stay the same, depending on the FOMC's decisions.

 Certificates of Deposit

 Once the FOMC starts cutting its rate, you can expect APYs for new CDs to start declining.
-However, if you open a CD before the first rate cut, your fixed rate won't be impacted—though you can likely expect a lower rate when it's time to renew the account at the end of your term.
+However, if you open a CD before the first rate cut, your fixed rate won't be impacted—though you may get a lower rate when it's time to renew the account at the end of your term, especially if it's a longer-term CD.

 How to Minimize the Negative Impact of Fed Rate Reductions